Key takeaways:

 In this guide, you’ll learn how to bid snow removal jobs, price your services, find the right projects, and present professional bids to stand out from the competition.

-1. Identify suitable snow removal projects
+1. Pick the right snow removal projects

 - Residential jobs, like driveways and sidewalks, are smaller and can be a good fit for beginners with limited equipment.
 These jobs often require quicker turnaround times since homeowners want clear access right after a snowfall.